einrob/VDT/vdt.md

 ![png](/output/output_9_27.png)

-## False positive rejection strategy - heat map
+## False positive rejection strategy and multipe detection fusion - heat map

 To reduce the impact of false positives on the detection result the detections are going to be accumulated in a heat map.
 For every pixel of a bounding box a value 1 is added to the according pixel in a heat map.
 Scaling the heatmap to 0-1 would yield in a kind of probability map of detections.
-The more a pixel of the heatmap is hit of different bounding boxes, the more probable it is that this pixel belongs to an acutal detection.
+The more a pixel of the heatmap is hit of different bounding boxes, the more probable it is that this pixel belongs to an actual detection.
 The code is from the udacity course section of the course.

-The heat of all bounding boxes somehow reflects the most probable entry points of cars into the image.
+The heatmap of all bounding boxes somehow reflects the most probable entry points of cars into the image.
 A picture of all accumulated search windows from before is shown below.

 ```python